alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 ![Shift 4](/public/flash-games/shift.png)
 {: .centered }

-There are a few games in the series, and they all try to ride the wave of Portal's popularity: a puzzle game with jokey, vaguely antagonistic writing from whoever's making you solve these puzzles.
+There are four games in the series, and they all try to ride the wave of Portal's popularity: a puzzle game with jokey, vaguely antagonistic writing from whoever's making you solve these puzzles.
+SHIFT does so with some fourth-wall breaking commentary, surrounding the core puzzles.

 In retrospect, the puzzle gameplay isn't that interesting.
 A lot of the levels have a problem where there's one clear move at the start, then after you do that there's another clear move, and another one after that, and then you reach the exit just by going through the motions.
-Games later in the series get better about this and include more branching paths that you have to reason through to solve.
+But this is kind of a universal puzzle game problem - very few successfully avoid this trap, and the ones that do usually end up being bigger experiences than what you'd expect from a Flash game.
+I don't have a problem with it.
+Later games in the SHIFT series get better about this, by including more branching paths that make trial-and-error more time consuming.

 Cursor\*10